luiscoco/Azure_ServiceBus_with_dotNET8_WebAPI_producer_advance_sample/README.md

-# How to create a .NET8 WebAPI for sending messages to Azure ServiceBus (Advance sample)
+# How to create .NET8 WebAPI for sending messages to Azure ServiceBus (Advance sample)

 The provided applications demonstrate some **advanced** features and capabilities of Azure Service Bus